Conjux: Chapel

 The chapel of Saints-Crépin-et-Crépinien at Conjux dates in part from the 15th century.
 Formerly a parish church, it was not restored to that status following the reestablishment of worship after the Concordat of 1801.
 It was established as a vicarial chapel in 1883.
 The building was badly damaged in an earthquake in 1826, fell in ruins in 1886, and was restored in several stages (1890, 1938 and 1978).
 The rebuilt neoGothic nave has a ribbed vault, linked to a side chapel comprising remains of the 15th Century building.
-The interior includes a polished wood statue of the Madonna and Child from the 14th Century, Gallo-Roman remains including an inscribed funerary stone, and an altar of Cybele.
+The interior includes a polished wood statue of the Madonna and Child from the 14th Century and Gallo-Roman remains including an inscribed funerary stone and the altar of Cybele.

-Archeology

-An underwater archaeological site, Conjux-le-Port-3, includes visible remains from prehistoric pile dwellings around the Alps, with evidence of occupation from Neolithic to late Bronze Age times and the discernable outline of the now submerged village.
-Dendrochronological evidence dates the Conjux-Port 1 site from between 832 and 813 BC.
-The site was classified as an historical monument in 2011.

-Portout was the site of a Gallo-Roman pottery, active in the third century CE.
-The site was excavated between 1976 and 1983: the objects discovered now form the bulk of the collection on display at the Musée Gallo-Romain in neighbouring Chanaz.